gbif/pipelines/README.md

 During interpretation the verbatim data is parsed, normalised and tested against quality control procedures.

 To enable extensibility data is interpreted into separate [`avro`](https://avro.apache.org/docs/current/) files where a separate file per category of information is used.
-Many interpretations such as `date / time` formating is common to all deployments, but not all.
+Many interpretations such as `date / time` formatting are common to all deployments, but not all.
 For example, in the [GBIF.org](https://www.gbif.org) deployment the scientific identification is normalised to the GBIF backbone taxonomy and stored in `/interpreted/taxonomy/interpreted*.avro` which might not be applicable to everyone.
 Separating categories allows for extensibility for custom deployments in a reasonably modular fashion.